riinr/procurl/README.md

 ### What?

-Linux command/lib POC of use libcurl without¹ linking
+Linux command/lib POC to use libcurl without¹ linking

 ### Why?